shamkharyan/libft/README.md

  - [`ft_lstiter`](ft_lstiter.c) - iterates the list and applies the given function on the content of each node.
  - [`ft_lstmap`](ft_lstmap.c) - iterates the list and applies the given function on the content of each node allocating new list.

+## 🤝 Contributing
+Contributions, bug reports, and feature requests are welcome!
+Feel free to open an issue or submit a pull request.